-This article explains the updates and key features of Direct Contracts on Upwork, which allow freelancers to work with clients who do not have an Upwork account while paying a reduced 5% freelancer service fee.
+This article explains the updates and key features of Direct Contracts on Upwork, which allow freelancers to work with clients who do not have an Upwork account while paying a reduced freelancer service fee.
 Freelancers can create and send contract proposals to these clients via email, and clients must create an Upwork account to accept the proposal.
-Direct Contracts offer benefits like escrow protection, contract management, and dispute assistance.
-Freelancers must initiate new contracts through the Direct Contracts page to continue receiving the discounted service fee, and both hourly and fixed-price contracts are available under this option.
+Direct Contracts offer benefits like contract management and dispute assistance.
+Freelancers must initiate new contracts through the Direct Contracts page to continue receiving the discounted service fee, and both hourly and fixed-price contracts are available under this option. - AI helped create this summary

 Direct Contracts let you invite clients who don't have an Upwork account to work with you on Upwork.
-You'll pay lower freelancer service fees on contracts with those clients, while getting the benefits of escrow protection, simple contract management, and dispute assistance should a problem arise.
+You'll pay lower freelancer service fees on contracts with those clients, while getting the benefits simple contract management and dispute assistance should a problem arise.

 How Direct Contracts work